kryptokrona/kryptokrona-docs/guides/wallets/Making-a-paper-wallet.md

 # Setting Up a Paper Wallet

-The main purpose of a paperwallet is to quickly create a wallet to start receiving funds.
+The main purpose of a paper wallet is to quickly create a wallet to start receiving funds.

 **You will not be able to spend or send your funds to other people until you set up a CLI, GUI or Web Wallet.**